 Benefits of becoming a flight instructor:

-Build flight time quickly – while others pay for it: If you’re wanting to become a commercial pilot, you will need hundreds of hours below your belt to be considered “hireable”.
+- Build flight time quickly – while others pay for it: If you’re wanting to become a commercial pilot, you will need hundreds of hours below your belt to be considered “hirable”.
 Working as a flight instructor makes this possible and affordable.